 Sample Home Inspection Report Texas

 Sample Home Inspection Report Texas in PDF format.
 The Texas Real Estate Commission (TREC) promulgates (distributes) the REI 7-6 report format which is for 1 to 4 family residential homes that are substantially complete.
 All home inspectors in Texas are required to use the same report format.
-There are some exceptions, such as bank or government inspections.
-One such example would be the Texas Department of Insurance (TDI) Voluntary Inspection Program, which has it’s own form from the Texas Department of Insurance.
 Looking at sample reports is a good way to make an apples to apples comparison of what you will receive from the inspector you hire.

 I do encourage clients to download and look at a sample home inspection report to see how a home inspector writes their report.
 If a company has multiple inspectors, you would be wise to ask for a sample home inspection report from the inspector who will be doing the inspection for you.
 No two inspectors write reports the same way.
 Just because you hire an inspector from a large, well-known firm doesn’t mean you are going to get an experienced inspector.